About Me

 Doctoral Research

-My doctoral research focuses on autonomous spatio-semantic reasoning under uncertainty.
-I am supervised by Dr. Rahul Shome (Joint Supervisor), Dr. Dylan Campbell (Joint Supervisor) and Prof. Stephen Gould (Chair).
+My research focuses on autonomous spatio-semantic reasoning under uncertainty, supervised by Dr. Rahul Shome, Dr. Dylan Campbell, and Prof. Stephen Gould.

-I graduated with First Class Honours in Mechatronic Systems from the College of Systems and Society at the Australian National University, minoring in Electronic Communication Systems and Mathematics, and ranked third in my cohort in 2022.
+I graduated with First Class Honours in Mechatronic Systems at ANU, minoring in Electronic Communication Systems and Mathematics.
 My honours thesis, advised by Prof. Ian Petersen, was titled "Whiplash Inertial Gradient Inertial Dynamics," and was later published as a journal paper J1.
 You can find the complete version here.

 Research Interests

-1. Developing robust and safe active vision techniques for field robotics
+1. Building robust active vision solutions for field robotics and autonomous systems

-2. Solving noisy inverse problems in high-dimensional settings using deep learning
+2. Solving noisy inverse problems with deep learning in physics-based or financial models